BrittiniBryant/CoffeeMakerUnitTests/README.md

 # CoffeeMakerUnitTests

-From the Program already created, I had to test it's proper functionality by creating JUnit tests
+From the Program already created, I had to test it's proper functionality by creating JUnit tests.

 This Folder can be tricky to navigate to get to my tests, but the path is: